Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Characterization via Boolean Formulas

 With the above characterization, we can naively compute the diameter and the radius by checking all \( O(n^4) \) quadruples \( (i,i',j,j') \in \hdec(P) \times \vdec(P) \times \hdec(P) \times \vdec(P) \).
 However, the approach can be improved by using $\orgr(P)$.

-\begin{theorem} The rectilinear link diameter $\rlddiam(P)$ and radius $\rldrad(P)$ of a rectilinear polygonal domain $P$ consisting of $n$ vertices and $h$ holes can be computed in $O(n^2 + nh \log h + \chi^2)$ time, where $\chi$ is the number of edges of $\orgr(P)$ (i.e., the number of pairs of intersecting rectangles of $\HDec(P)$ and $\VDec(P)$). \end{theorem} \begin{proof} First, we use Lemma~\ref{lem:OrientedDistanceComputation} to compute the oriented distance $\OrDist(\cdot,\cdot)$ between each pair of oriented rectangles from the horizontal and the vertical decompositions in $O(n^2 + nh \log h)$ time.
+\begin{corollary} The rectilinear link diameter $\rlddiam(P)$ and radius $\rldrad(P)$ of a rectilinear polygonal domain $P$ consisting of $n$ vertices and $h$ holes can be computed in $O(n^2 + nh \log h + \chi^2)$ time, where $\chi$ is the number of edges of $\orgr(P)$ (i.e., the number of pairs of intersecting rectangles of $\HDec(P)$ and $\VDec(P)$). \end{corollary} \shortlong{ }{ \begin{proof} First, we use Lemma~\ref{lem:OrientedDistanceComputation} to compute the oriented distance $\OrDist(\cdot,\cdot)$ between each pair of oriented rectangles from the horizontal and the vertical decompositions in $O(n^2 + nh \log h)$ time.

 Recall that $\orgr(P)$ adds an edge between two rectangles $i, i'$ if and only if $i \sqcap i'$.
 Thus, rather than looking at all quadruples $(i, i', j, j') \in\hdec(P) \times \vdec(P) \times \hdec(P) \times \vdec(P)$, we can look at pairs of edges of $\orgr(P)$.
-For each of the $O(\chi^2)$ pairs we can test the conditions from Theorems~\ref{the:diameter-formula}~and~\ref{the:radius-formula} in a brute-force manner in constant time which gives us the claimed running time. \end{proof}
+For each of the $O(\chi^2)$ pairs we can test the conditions from Theorems~\ref{the:diameter-formula}~and~\ref{the:radius-formula} in a brute-force manner in constant time which gives us the claimed running time. \end{proof} }

 As we discuss later, this method is only useful when $\chi$ is very small, i.e. almost linear size or smaller.